thexant/TheQuietEnd/LoreFiction/Basic Lore/Ships.md

 • They’re often **superstitious**, especially about routes that have gone “dark” before, gates with a history of failure, or ships that returned… altered.

-• Crews trade stories, warnings, and unofficial maps wherever they dock—**information is often more valuable than money**.
+• Crews trade stories, warnings, and unofficial maps wherever they dock. **Information is often more valuable than money**.

 **Risk and Reward**